 I was far more bearish about the value of LLM-generated code until mid-2025.
 There’s been a few key advancements in the last year that changed my mind.

 The models themselves did also get smarter, with more specialized training data.
 But I think this is the least important advancement compared to the other three I mentioned.
-I’d rather have an older model in a Copilot/Claude/Cursor harness than a bleeding edge model in a plain chat interface.
+I’d rather have an older model in a modern Copilot/Claude/Cursor harness than a bleeding edge model in a plain chat interface.

 This increase to developer velocity triggers an inflection point in fast-following.
 Call it supersonic-following if you want to keep with the metaphor.
 We’ve broken the sound barrier on fast-following.
 Your competitors will always catch up to you now.